foundeo/cfdocs/guides/en/security-session-management.md

         return sessionId;
     }

-We then update the session's last action and save the session back into the cache with the *updateUserSession()& function of the SecurityService CFC, which has the following code:
+We then update the session's last action and save the session back into the cache with the *updateUserSession()* function of the SecurityService CFC, which has the following code:

     public any function updateUserSession( required any sessionObj ) {
         clearUserSession( arguments.sessionObj );